 Budget more time than you think you should for the varied landscapes of Slovenia.
 You’ll surely wish you had more when you leave.

-Here are some of the must see highlight of Slovenia:
+Here are some of the must see highlights of Slovenia:

 There are really no marquis must see sites in Ljubljana.
 It’s more about the laid back European experience.